mobilome/mobilome_tools/README.md

-# Naisu_Scripts
+# mobiome_tools

-The scripts write for daily use.
+Scripts customized for the mobilome laboratory.